-When you enroll in LTD coverage, you can elect one of two options - either 50% or 60% of your monthly earnings.
-Both options have a monthly maximum benefit of \$12,000.
+Your LTD coverage amount is equal to 60% of your monthly earnings, with a monthly maximum benefit of \$14,000.
 LTD benefits are coordinated with other disability income benefits you receive (such as Social Security payments); however, your LTD benefit never will be less than \$100 a month (subject to overpayments and any rehabilitation incentive benefit).